Stealth-py/Project-Euler/README.md

-# Euler Project Codes
+# Euler Project Codes - Hackerrank
 This is a compilation of all the codes of the Project Euler

 ## Note
 These answers are written for the contest Euler Project in Hackerrank